-- (2) Unused Parental Leave is forfeited 12 months from the date of the Qualifying Event. - (3) Paid Parental Leave shall not accrue or be donated to another employee. - (4) Employees shall not be paid for the parental leave upon separation from the employer.
-Parental leave shall not be used for calculating an employee's retirement benefits and shall not accrue or be donated as voluntary shared leave. - (5) Leave usage must be recorded in the same required increments as all other leave under College policy. - (6) If the employee requires leave before the actual birth or adoption due to medical reasons or to fulfill legal adoption obligations, other available accrued leave shall be utilized in accordance with the College's leave policies.
+- A. Paid Parental Leave may be used only once for a Qualifying Event within a twelve (12) month period.
+The fact that a multiple birth, adoption, or other legal placement occurs (e.g., the birth of twins or adoption of siblings) does not increase the total amount of Paid Parental Leave granted for that event. - B. Unused Parental Leave is forfeited 12 months from the date of the Qualifying Event. - C. Paid Parental Leave shall not accrue or be donated to another employee. - D. Employees shall not be paid for parental leave upon separation from the employer.
+Parental leave shall not be used for calculating an employee's retirement benefits and shall not accrue or be donated as voluntary shared leave. - E. Leave usage must be recorded in the same required increments as all other leave under College policy. - F. If the employee requires leave before the actual birth or adoption due to medical reasons or to fulfill legal adoption obligations, other available accrued leave shall be utilized in accordance with the College's leave policies.
 Paid Parental Leave shall not be used prior to the Qualifying Event.